Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 The service can be managed by many different programs.
 Windows provides the Service management user interface and the SC command line program for various administrative tasks, as well as the simple “net start” and “net stop” commands for starting and stopping the service.

 Only a few aspects are possible to change from the Service management user interface in Windows, mainly the current status (starting and stopping the service), the start-up type (manual or automatic) and the user account the service shall run in.
 Windows PowerShell makes it easy to access services from command prompt and allows changing most of the properties.
-Since the service configuration is stored in registry, the generic registry commands can be used to modify the stored configuration just like for the Windows event log as described in Manage the event logging, page 12.
+Since the service configuration is stored in registry, the generic registry commands can be used to modify the stored configuration just like for the Windows event log as described in [Manage the event logging](#manage-the-event-logging).
 But PowerShell provides dedicated commands to administrate services which make it even more powerful.
 The following is some of the relevant commands available in PowerShell V2:

 - Start-Service
 - Stop-Service